Bartapapa/legend/docs/pages/additional-rules.md

 Each heavy object held when falling makes it so you are considered to fall an additional meter.
 Falling onto softer surfaces, like sand or snow or hay, makes you be considered to fall half as much distance as what you actually fell.
 Some surfaces will nullify fall damage.

 ### Fire and acid
 These deal 1d6 damage per turn if touching it, 2d6 damage if wading in it and 3d6 damage if engulfed in it.
+Stronger fires or acids, like hellfire or a dragon's corrosive spittle, can increase the die size to represent its increased potency.

 ***
 ## Exploration
 <small>Rules adapted from Arnold K's [Underclock](https://goblinpunch.blogspot.com/2023/04/the-underclock-fixing-random-encounter.html).</small>
-All animals know what the Realms Below are - a dark, humid place that hates you the only way hundreds of tons of stone and caustic juices brewed over millennia could.

 ### The Clock
-When you enter a dungeon (any configuration of interconnected rooms), there's a Clock that starts at 20.
-Whenever 10 in-game minutes pass, or the party makes too much noise, roll 1d6 and reduce the Clock by that amount.
+When you enter a dungeon (any configuration of interconnected rooms) or start adventuring in the great outdoors, there's a Clock that starts at 20.
+Whenever a unit of time passes (a 4-hour <b>Watch</b> outdoors, or a 10-minute <b>Turn</b> inside a dungeon), a d6 is rolled and the result is subtracted from the Clock.
 The noise of combat doesn't provoke rolls on the Clock.
 *  When the Clock reaches <i>below 0</i>, an <b>Encounter</b> happens.
 After the encounter is resolved, the Clock resets to 20.
-*  When the Clock reaches <i>0 exactly</i>, it resets to 3 - the Realms Below's attention is elsewhere for the moment.
+*  When the Clock reaches <i>0 exactly</i>, it resets to 3 - the World's attention is elsewhere for the moment.
 *  When the Clock reaches <i>3 exactly</i>, an <b>Omen</b> occurs.

 > When the Clock resets to 3, it triggers an Omen.